gigatskhondia/gigala/README.md

 # Engineering Design by Artificial Intelligence
-This repository is an attempt to apply artificial intelligence algorithms for the purpose of engineering design (of structural elements like aircraft components, marine structures, etc).
-More specifically I combine numerical simulation  (like finite element analysis) with artificial intelligence (like reinforcement learning and genetic algorithms) to produce optimal designs.

-Nowadays, my work has inclining towards the analysis of dynamics of offshore structures and topology optimization.
-My key motivation is an exploration on the different ways that artificial intelligence can be applied to science and engineering.
-My interests are very diverse and I am going to use this repository as a testbed for my ideas.
-So do not be surprised by the multiplicity of the areas I cover.
+Are you interested in engineering design and artificial intelligence?
+This repository is an attempt to apply AI algorithms for the purpose of engineering design of structural elements like aircraft components and marine structures.
+I combine numerical simulation like finite element analysis with artificial intelligence like reinforcement learning and genetic algorithms to produce optimal designs.
+My work has been focused on the analysis of dynamics of offshore structures and topology optimization.
+I am constantly exploring different ways that artificial intelligence can be applied to science and engineering.
+With my diverse interests, I am using this repository as a testbed for my ideas.
+I hope that my work can inspire you to explore the different ways that artificial intelligence can be applied to your field.

-Please see  [manuals](https://gigatskhondia.github.io/gigala/) for the specifics of the models and algorithms I used earlier.
+Please check my blog and [manuals](https://gigatskhondia.github.io/gigala/) for the specifics of the models and algorithms I use:

-For more recent approaches, please see mentions on social media:
 * [Python and Finite Element Methods: A Match Made in Heaven?](https://gigatskhondia.medium.com/python-and-finite-element-methods-a-match-made-in-heaven-ee2ed7ca14ee)
 * [On artificial intelligence aided engineering design.](https://gigatskhondia.medium.com/on-artificial-intelligence-aided-engineering-design-a6cf6f76b3d9)
 * [Engineering Design by Reinforcement Learning and Finite Element Methods.](https://gigatskhondia.medium.com/engineering-design-by-reinforcement-learning-and-finite-element-methods-82eb57796424)